 +Generously fund the arts in our communities, and restore music and art programs in our public schools.

 +Make AZ a drone-free zone.
 Research into, and manufacturing of UAV's, unmanned aerial vehicles, should not find a foothold in our communities.
 (This Trojan Horse is an instance of direct job-creation that we must eschew.
 Advocates tout their nonmilitary applications, but drones are essentially surveillance instruments for subjugation and oppression.
 Vid: current use in Syria.
 Furthermore, they're easily hacked.
-Even the Republican platform demands warrants for drones over private property.)
+Even the Republican platform has demanded warrants for drones over private property.)

 +Work toward making AZ a nuclear-free zone.
 End subsidies.